/

 • USCIS has received the results of the principal petitioner’s background and security checks based on biometrics

-If the application is “bona fide” as described above, USCIS will send the Applicant a four year work permit that can be continuously renewed while they wait for the final decision on their U Visa application.
-The applicant is also granted Deferred Action, which is an agreement not to deport someone while they wait for the final decision in their case.
-Removal orders can also often be closed after someone is granted a U Visa and a Waiver of Inadmissibility.
+If the application is “bona fide” as described above, USCIS says that it will send the Applicant a four-year work permit that can be continuously renewed while they wait for the final decision on their U Visa application.
+The applicant should also be granted Deferred Action, which is an agreement not to deport someone while they wait for the final decision in their case.
+Removal orders may also be closed after someone is granted a U Visa and a Waiver of Inadmissibility.

 For applicants who have already filed their U Visa applications and category (c)(14) work permit applications timely and correctly, no further action is typically needed to receive bona fide determination review.
 USCIS is supposed to automatically review all previously filed applications and grant the (c)(14) work permit if bona fide determination is approved.